-The primary duties of the Remuneration Committee include reviewing and making recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group, reviewing other remuneration-related matters, including benefits-in-kind and other compensation payable to the Directors and senior management, and reviewing performance based remunerations, establishing a formal and transparent procedure for developing policy in relation to remuneration, and reviewing matters relating to the share schemes of the Company (as applicable) under Chapter 23 of the GEM Listing Rules.
+The primary duties of the Remuneration Committee include reviewing and making recommendations to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group, reviewing other remuneration-related matters, including benefits-in-kind and other compensation payable to the Directors and senior management, and reviewing performance based remunerations and establishing a formal and transparent procedure for developing policy in relation to remuneration.

-During the year ended 31 December 2023, the Remuneration Committee held one meeting to (i) review and recommend to the Board for approval the remuneration packages of the Directors and senior management and (ii) review on the policy and structure of the remuneration package of the Directors and senior management.
-The attendance of each of the members of the Remuneration Committee was set out on page 34 of this annual report.
+During the year ended 31 December 2022, the Remuneration Committee held two meetings to (i) review and recommend to the Board for approval the remuneration packages of the Directors and senior management and (ii) review on the policy and structure of the remuneration package of the Directors and senior management.
+The attendance of each of the members of the Remuneration Committee was set out on page 33 of this annual report.